Social Skills Groups

 “Through role playing, group cooperation and peer feedback, he is learning to recognize social cues accurately as well as to exercise greater self-control.
 The peer feedback is a huge component of why the Triumph Center works…The skills he has learned through this have absolutely helped him to form friendships with several of the boys in his group as well as at school.” -Parent

-The Triumph Center for child and adolescent counseling serves a wide range of children, adolescents, young adults and families.
+The Triumph Center for child, adolescent, and young adult counseling serves a wide range of children, adolescents, young adults and families.
 We provide services for families in Reading, Beverly and Lexington, as well as the greater North Shore and Boston areas of Massachusetts.

 Our social skills program is based on a belief that a child’s emotional, physical and social development can be enhanced through cooperative, non-competitive play.
 We are able to simulate familiar play situations, while providing structure and support to guide and coach children through their interactions.
 In essence, we “slow down” the social scene for kids.
 Through the use of cueing, prompting, and scripting, we help children enter into and sustain participation in play situations.
 Our counselors use positive reinforcement, practice, and modeling to enhance social skills such as sharing, turn-taking, flexible problem solving and good sportsmanship.
 Overall, we provide an environment that feels safe and allows children to take appropriate social risks.